 The intent of this statute is clear.
 The intended use of the planning period is not so a teacher can cover someone’s class when a sub is not called out or be required to help answer phones in the office.
-The intent is not to have half of it taken each day for a mini principals’ meeting or a required book reading.
-I have heard of schools where teachers have not had a planning period in a month because of responsibilities and activities assigned to them by their administrator.
+The intent is not to have half of it taken each day for a last minute administrative meeting.
+Planning periods are not for county training.
+Specific days are built into the calendar for those purposes.

 WVEA members who feel their planning periods are not being honored or are being taken for reasons other than planning should contact their local Organizational Development Specialist (ODS).